 Most Property Owners Are Paying Too Much For Home Insurance, Learn How To Reduce Your Insurance Cost!

 Home insurance is one of those things that you just can’t get around, and it’s for good reason.
 Whenever you get a loan from a bank they want to ensure (no pun intended) that the asset they are taking a risk on (the property you are buying) has safeguards in place in the event of unforeseen circumstances.
 Most specifically, your bank wants to be listed as the “loss payee”.
-Meaning, in the event the property burns down to the ground, the insurance company will be the recipient of that money first, not you =).
+Meaning, in the event the property burns down to the ground, the bank will be the recipient of that money first, not you =).

 So, with that said, there’s a great deal of information that we need to discuss to help you understand what your insurance policy does for you, and what modifications you can make to your policy.
 Also, we will go over how to efficiently handle a claim, and what effect that will have on you for the future.